 Spills and Disposal: Persons involved in cleanup require adequate skin protection - see Section 8.
+Keep out animals and unprotected persons.
 Keep material out of streams and sewers.
+Vacuum, shovel or pump waste into an approved drum.
+To decontaminate spill area, tools and equipment, wash with detergent and water and add the solution to the drums of wastes already collected and label contents.
 Dispose of drummed wastes, including decontamination solution in accordance with the requirements of Local or State Waste Management Authorities.
+On site disposal of the concentrated product is not acceptable.